omarwarsame/jenkins_server/README.md

 ``` ruby
 docker-compose up -d
 ```
-- To visit the jenkin container through browser, type your local server's IP followed by. :8080.
+- To visit the jenkins container through browser, type your local server's IP followed by. :8080.

 - Once you are on Jenkins page, you'll need a password which could be found in the logs (somewhere in the first page):
 ``` ruby